 The newly revised 2018 edition of Woodwind Doubling for Saxophone, Clarinet & Flute is a 400 page comprehensive study of the art of multiple woodwind performance divided into four parts—Historical, Pedagogical, Musical Excerpts, and Essential Resources.
-Recommended by woodwind artists such as Gary Foster, Ted Nash, Dan Higgins and Lawrence Feldman, the book examines each of these areas in great detail and offers the aspiring “doubler” as well as the seasoned professional insight into a sector of the music industry that has previously received little or no attention in the media or press.
+Recommended by woodwind artists such as Gary Foster, Ted Nash, Dick Oatts, Dan Higgins and Lawrence Feldman, the book examines each of these areas in great detail and offers the aspiring “doubler” as well as the seasoned professional insight into a sector of the music industry that has previously received little or no attention in the media or press.
 Interviews with noted doublers from across the U.S., extensive research, and the author’s own experience from over forty years as a successful New York doubler and music educator has served as the basis for this work.

 Part One traces the evolution of the woodwind multi-instrumentalist from its origins in fourteenth-century Europe to the invention of the saxophone in the nineteenth century and ultimately to the popularity of the saxophone in twentieth-century America.
 An examination of the twenty-first century music industry and the saxophone doubler’s prospects for employment is presented.